 In Azure Active Directory (Azure AD), a tenant is representative of an organization.
-It is a dedicated instance of the Azure AD service that an organization receives and owns when it signs up for a Microsoft cloud service such as Azure, Microsoft Intune, or Office 365.
+It is a dedicated instance of the Azure AD service that an organization receives and owns when it creates a relationship with Microsoft, such as by signing up for a Microsoft cloud service like Azure, Microsoft Intune, or Office 365.
 Each Azure AD tenant is distinct and separate from other Azure AD tenants.

 A tenant houses the users in a company and the information about them - their passwords, user profile data, permissions, and so on.
 It also contains groups, applications, and other information pertaining to an organization and its security.

 To allow Azure AD users to sign in to your application, you must register your application in a tenant of your own.
 Creating an Azure AD tenant and publishing an application in it is absolutely free (although you can choose to pay for premium features in your tenant).
 In fact, many developers create several tenants and applications for experimentation, development, staging, and testing purposes.

 Use an existing Azure AD tenant